Teaneck, New Jersey: Phelps Estate

+Subsequent development and house construction were focused along the perimeters of the township, with the central part of the community remaining a large property crisscrossed by 30 miles of paved roads and trails that were constructed and improved by Phelps.

 Township formed

-The Township of Teaneck was established on February 19, 1895, and was composed of portions of Englewood Township, Ridgefield Township and Bogota.
+The Township of Teaneck was established on February 19, 1895, and included portions of Englewood Township, Ridgefield Township and Bogota.
 Teaneck's choice to incorporate as a township was unusual in an era of "Boroughitis", in which a flood of new municipalities were being formed using the decentralized and locally controlled borough form of government.
 The other two municipalities formed in Bergen County in 1895 were both boroughs, in addition to the 26 boroughs that were formed in the county in 1894 alone.

 In a referendum held on January 14, 1895, 46 of 53 voters approved incorporation as a borough.
 Citizens of Englewood Township challenged the creation of a borough, but accepted the new municipality as a township, given its more rural character.
 A bill supporting the creation of the Township of Teaneck was put through the New Jersey General Assembly on February 18, 1895, and the New Jersey Senate on the next day.
 New Jersey Governor George Werts signed the bill into law, and Teaneck was an independent municipality.

 At its incorporation, Teaneck's population was 811.
 William W. Bennett, overseer of the Phelps Estate, was selected as chairman of the first three-man Township Committee, which focused in its early years on "construction of streets and street lamps (originally gaslights), trolley lines (along DeGraw Avenue), telephones and speeding traffic."